-GO 200 Introduction to World Geography

-This course studies the physical, political and economic aspects of the geography of three major regions of the world.

-GO 291, 292, 293, 294 Selected Topics
+GO 200 Introduction to World Geography3 cr.This course studies the physical, political and of the world.economic aspects of the geography of three major regionsGO 291, 292, 293, 294 Selected Topics1-3 cr.

 HI 210 Anthropology

 Prehistoric and contemporary primitive society; implications for advanced societies.